GuillaumeWaignier/fibaro/quickApp/Nest/README.md

 ![acls](img/acl.png)

 At the end of the process, you have the [Authentication code](#get-the-authentication-code).
-After setting the code in the quickApp's parameter, if you a en error log like this, you made have a problem in clientSecret or code.
+After setting the code in the quickApp's parameter, if you get an error log like this, you made have a problem in clientSecret or code.

 ```bash
 [23.01.2023] [14:06:26] [ERROR] [QUICKAPP245]: getAccessToken() status is 401: { "error